PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.utils.toChecksumAddress

-Will convert an upper or lowercase Ethereum address to a checksum address.
+Will convert an upper or lowercase PlatON address to a checksum address.

 Method: